View our Product Catalog to find products you can try for free.

 You’ve prepared for your trip and checked off some essential to do’s.
 So, now it’s time to pack, but you’re not sure what to do about your stoma supplies.
 Pack with confidence by following these simple and smart tips.

 Smart tip #1 – Divide and conquer: Divide the items you will need.
 Keep some in your carry-on bag.
-Put the rest in the luggage that you check in with the airline, or in the baggage of a travelling companion.
+Put the rest in the luggage that you check with the airline, or in the baggage of a traveling companion.
 Then, if one of the bags is lost, you’ll still have supplies available in the other.
 For most trips, you’ll want to pack double the supplies you need.
 If you're going on a cruise, you may want to pack more.

 Smart tip #2 – Keep calm and carry-on: Pack enough supplies for your short-term needs in your carry-on luggage.
 That way, you have them within easy reach for a quick change.
-Put them in a separate, small travel kit to make visits to the toilet fast, simple and discreet.
+Put them in a separate, small travel kit to make visits to the toilet fast, simple, and discreet.

 Smart tip #3 – Be a cut above: Some airlines don’t allow scissors on the aircraft, even for ostomy products.
 So, if you use a cut-to-fit skin barrier, be sure you have enough barriers cut ahead of time so that you have them on hand before reaching your destination.
 You can pack your scissors in your checked luggage.
+Check with your airline, as well as with your country’s federal travel agency (e.g., the Transportation Security Administration in the United States).

 View or print the full PDF booklet: Living with an Ostomy: Travel